-“Ultimate wasn’t invented, it was discovered.”
+“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 “Ultimate isn’t just the winning score or how well your team plays, it’s also about your competitive conduct while playing the game.”

-Ultimate Disc History in Canada.
+Ultimate Frisbee History in Canada.

 Toronto, Ontario.

-The Toronto Ultimate Club was a founding partner for Toronto Rush, the first Canadian professional ultimate team in the American Ultimate Disc League (AUDL).
-The success and impact of the Toronto Ultimate Club (TUC), as a premier organization for ultimate in Canada since 1979, has never been more evident in Canada and the U.S. than when in 2013 mostly TUC players made up a team called the Toronto Rush and joined the AUDL.
+The Toronto Ultimate Club was a founding partner for the Toronto Rush, the first Canadian professional ultimate team in the American Ultimate Disc League (AUDL).
+The success and impact of the Toronto Ultimate Club (TUC), as a premier organization for ultimate in Canada since 1979, has never been more evident in Canada and the U.S. than when, in 2013, Canadian players, mostly from theTUC, made up a team called the Toronto Rush and joined the AUDL.
 Until then, all the AUDL teams were American with U.S. players.
-Toronto Rush, with Canadian players, won every game in their first season, including the AUDL Championships, and has the best record in AUDL professional ultimate history.
+With all Canadian players, Toronto Rush won every game in their first season, including the AUDL Championships, and has the best record in AUDL professional ultimate history.

 Vancouver and Victoria, British Columbia.

-Scott Lewis began organizing disc sports in BC, inventing his own game called Frisbee Football with several dozen people to play it regularly from 1974 to 1976 at Willows Beach in Victoria.
-He then became involved in running overall tournaments and creating disc golf courses in Victoria, culminating in 1982 when he founded the University of Victoria Disc Sports Club.
-After being exposed to the sport while competing in overall tournaments in California, Scott started the first ultimate team in BC, the Flying Islanders.
-“To put it simply, Scott devoted an enormous amount of time and energy to the development of disc sports and ultimate in British Columbia.” – Ultimate Canada Hall of Fame.
-1982 saw the beginning of regular weekly pickup games at Kitsilano Beach in Vancouver.
-In 1984 the Flying Islanders made the first road trip in BC history, traveling to Seattle to compete in a tournament.
-On the weekend of June 29-30, 1985, Jim Brown organized the first ultimate tournament in western Canada, held at Jericho Beach.
-It featured two Vancouver teams plus one each from Victoria and Calgary.
 The Vancouver Ultimate League was founded in September 1986.
 The first meeting was attended by Carlo Giuliano, Myrna Monck, Darryl Grigg, Jennifer Newman, Jo Playfair, Adam Berson, Doug Grant, Jim Brown, and Julia Daley.
-These people gathered to organize a league, ironically, because they didn’t have a reliable turn-out for their pick-up games.
-The solution was to divide themselves into 3 teams and appoint 3 captains.
-It was those captains that did the hard work of team recruitment and getting the league started.
-They took on the responsibility to get a team on the field for each scheduled game.
+They gathered to organize a league.
+Because they didn’t have a reliable turnout for their pickup games, they divided themselves into 3 teams and appointed 3 captains.
+Captains did the hard work of team recruitment and getting the league started.
+They were responsible for getting teams on the field for each scheduled game.
 Darryl was captain of the Fringe, Adam was captain of the Nerf Terf Burners, and Jo Playfair was captain of the Flaming Red Sallies.
-They were the people that got the league started.
+They were the people who got the league started.
 Adam “Elvis” Berson, Jim Brown, and Scott Lewis were all inducted into the Ultimate Canada Hall of Fame.

 Note: This information is from the Ultimate Canada Hall of Fame and VUL.